devops-infra/velez/README.md

 ## Configuration

-Velez expects following environment variables to be set if corresponding values are not hardcoded in the root Terragrunt configuration file:
+Velez expects following environment variables to be set:

-* `VELEZ_ROOT_HCL` - relative path to the Terragrunt configuration file, e.g. `root.hcl`.
+* `VELEZ_ROOT_HCL` - relative path to the Terragrunt configuration file (defaults to `root.hcl`, as per the current recommendations).
-* `VELEZ_TEMP_CONFIG` - absolute path to a temporary file created to render Terragrunt configuration, e.g.
+* `VELEZ_TEMP_CONFIG` - absolute path to a temporary file created to render Terragrunt configuration (defaults to `/tmp/terragrunt.hcl`).
-  `/tmp/terragrunt.hcl`.

 For the convenience, these variables can be set in a `.env` file in the project directory and use the `direnv` (mentioned above) to load them automatically for every project separately.